octopus-db/documentation/docs/source/data_tables.rst

 * MATERIAL2 -- For available values refer to :ref:`c14_materia2ID_Fields`

 * PARENTID -- Is fkey.
-Refers to ordinally higher ranking "MATERIA2ID"
+Refers to ordinal higher ranking "MATERIA2ID"

 * MAT2_DESCR -- A concise description of "MATERIAL2"